Snow and Ice Information

 - When ice forms on sidewalks you must spread salt, ashes, saw-dust or sand on the sidewalk within 24 hours after the ice has formed.

-Parked cars hamper our snow plowing efforts.
+Parked cars delay our snow plowing efforts.
 During snow removal operations, please do not park on the street (day or night).
 City ordinance prohibits parking on City streets between 2:00 AM and 5:00 AM daily.
 Obeying this law helps us to plow our streets efficiently.
-The City will increase enforcement of this ordinance this winter.